 - 10.5.1 Constitution of the committee.
 In the case of a ThD examination, the thesis examination committee shall comprise five voting members: (a) the thesis supervisor; (b) one other member of the thesis supervisory committee; (c) an internal examiner; (d) an external examiner; and (e) an examiner representing the School of Graduate Studies of the University of Toronto, who is appointed by the Vice-Dean, Programs, of the School of Graduate Studies in consultation with the GCTS Director.
 In the case of a PhD (USMC) examination, a TST examiner is appointed instead of a University of Toronto examiner. - 10.5.1.1 Restriction on examiners.
-The TST examiner (for the PhD USMC) or the UofT examiner (for the ThD) should not have been consulted by the student in the preparation of the thesis. - 10.5.1.2 Arm's length rule.
+The TST examiner (for the PhD-USMC) or the UofT examiner (for the ThD) should not have been consulted by the student in the preparation of the thesis. - 10.5.1.2 Arm's length rule.
 The external examiner must have an arm's length relationship with the student, and in particular must not have consulted with the student concerning the preparation of the thesis.
 The arm's length relationship of the external examiner to the student should be verified by the GCTS Director before the examiner is approved by the GCTS. - 10.5.1.3 Non-participating examiner.
 In the rare situation where the external examiner cannot participate in the oral defence, the external examiner submits a written report and the GCTS appoints an auxiliary examiner to represent his or her views at the defense. - 10.5.2 Authority of the committee.
 The thesis examining committee is responsible for examining the thesis in accordance with the regulations of this section. - 10.5.3 Process for appointing the committee.
-When the thesis is ready for submission, or when completion is imminent, the thesis supervisor so advises the GCTS, and, having consulted with the student, may also suggest names for the thesis examination committee.
+When the thesis is ready for submission, or when completion is imminent, the thesis supervisor so advises the GCTS, and, having consulted with the student, will recommend names for the thesis examination committee.
+The Thesis Supervisor shall secure the willingness of the examiners (minus the External) to participate in the exam process.
 The Director, GCTS, then approves the committee.
-Recommendations of committee memberships should be made well in advance of students desiring a Fall or Winter graduation. - 10.5.4 Substitutions.
+Recommendations of committee memberships should be made well in advance of students desiring a Fall or Winter graduation.

+10.5.4 Substitutions.
 Should it become necessary to appoint one or more substitute members of the thesis examination committee, the Director, GCTS, in consultation with the supervisor, student and college Graduate Director, may replace examiners in order to allow the examination to proceed.